skarim79/hello-world/README.md

-# hello-world
+# Hello World
-This is my first project.
+This is a readme for our first project!
-Github is amazing.